 Melbourne Airport is the main hub for domestic and international travelers flying into and out of the city.
 The cheapest and most convenient way to get from the airport to Melbourne CBD is by SkyBus.
 It’s a 30 to 40-minute direct ride to Southern Cross Station, and it costs AU$19.75 for a one-way ticket.
 It’s not necessary to rent a car to explore Melbourne as public transportation is a cheap, clean, and reliable mode of transportation.

 Culture and Customs

 Australian culture, in general, is very diverse.
-It’s home to the oldest surviving civilization on Earth, the Aboriginal Indigenous community.
+It’s home to the Aboriginal Indigenous community who have been living in Australia for at least 45,000 years though some scholars place estimates at 75,000-80,000 years.
 This culture varies throughout the continent.
 You won’t find many Aboriginal communities in Melbourne since they tend to call the warmer climates of Queensland and Northern Territory home.

 European and British immigrants influenced the city of Melbourne during the 1850s Victorian gold rush.
 Today, the city is a major cultural hub, with large Italian, Greek, Chinese, and African migrant communities.
 It’s kind of like New York City in the sense that it’s a melting pot of people from all over the world.

 Australian slang is never easy to understand.
 For a quick lesson, “arvo” means “afternoon,” “chook” means “chicken,” “devo” means “devastated,” and “legless” means “someone who is really drunk.”
 There are different accents across the country.